firstbirdtech/api-docs/source/includes/_cep.md

 ### Intro

 With the introduction of our [Candidate Experience Package](https://www.firstbird.com/en/magazine/candidate-experience-package/) we have revised our referral form for candidates.
-It’s now split into two steps.
+It is now split into two steps.
 On the first step the candidate accepts the referral which only needs basic information.
-On the second step the candidate can now be forwarded directly to an external URL to complete the job application directly in the ATS.
+On the second step the candidate can now be forwarded to an external URL to complete the job application directly in the ATS.

 ### Requirement